|Jaunty caps, well turned out, good drill - the ship's company of HMS Thanet at the march-past in pre-war Hong Kong|

 |Map showing location of Endau relative to Singapore|

-After the order was given to abandon ship, it is thought there was enough time for most of Thanet's crew to get off the ship and into the water.
-Many were able to get aboard Carley floats, others hanging on to anything that could float, they started paddling, and pushing their rafts towards the Malayan coast.
+After the order was given to abandon ship, there was enough time for most of Thanet's crew to get off the ship and into the water.
+Many were able to get aboard the Carley floats, others hanging on to anything that could float, they started paddling, and pushing their rafts towards the Malayan coast.
 Reports suggest that the Shirayuki picked up thirty-one of Thanet's crew members.
-They were landed at Endau and handed over to the Army.
-None of these men were seen again and it is assumed they were all executed by the Japanese Army as an act of retaliation for Japanese losses in an ambush with Australian troops.
+They were landed at Endau and handed over to the Japanese Army.
+None of these men were seen again and it is assumed they were all executed by the Japanese possibly as an act of retaliation for Japanese losses in an ambush carried out by Australian troops.
 One of the Thanet officers, Sub-Lt R.H.
-Danger, the ship's Torpedo Officer, remained on Shirayuki, it is not clear why, perhaps he was wounded, perhaps they wanted to interrogate him as to presence of minefields.
+Danger, the ship's Torpedo Officer, remained on Shirayuki, it is not clear why; perhaps he was wounded, perhaps they wanted to interrogate him as to presence of minefields.
 He was later interned in Indochina, and he survived the war.

-The web site for Force-Z survivors, highlighted below, details some one hundred and thirteen crew members, including some Chinese stewards and cooks, and identifies those that were killed in action on 27th January 1941.
+The web site for Force-Z survivors (www.forcez-survivors.org.uk), details some one hundred and thirteen crew members, including some Chinese stewards and cooks, and identifies those that were killed in action on 27th January 1941.
 There are thirty-seven listed as killed and their details are also shown in Commonwealth War Graves Commissions records.
-Thirty of those thirty-seven listed as killed on 27th January must have been in the group picked up by Shirayuki and the remaining seven may have perished when the ship sank, or they may have failed to make it ashore and drowned, or a combination of both or died whilst trying to make their way south to Singapore.
+Thirty of those thirty-seven listed as killed on 27th January must have been in the group picked up by Shirayuki and the remaining seven may have perished when the ship sank, or they may have failed to make it ashore and drowned, or , t5hey may have died whilst trying to make their way south to Singapore.

 |The gallant Thanet (Naval Historical Society of Australia)|